hedric/MPU6050/README.md

 # MPU6050
+Basic project to receive data from the MPU-6050 over I2C. .
+This will be implemented on two different development boards.

+Tiva C Launchpad with a TM4C123G microcontroller, 32-bit ARM Cortex M4 CPU.
+Nucleo 144 F767ZI with a STM32F7 microcontroller, 32-bit ARM Cortex M7 CPU.

-Receive data from the MPU6050 over I2C.
-Some of the features of this chip is detailed below.
+Some of the features of the MPU-6050 is detailed below.

 ## Data sheet
 https://store.invensense.com/datasheets/invensense/MPU-6050_DataSheet_V3%204.pdf